gbmhunter/blog/content/electronics/components/sensors/ultrasonic-sensors/index.md

 The combination of these three factors creates a dead-zone right in-front of the transducer at which the ultrasonic transceiver cannot detect anything.
 A larger rise-time, a larger ring-down time, or a denser medium (one which ultrasound travels faster through), will all increase the dead-zone distance.
 A separate transmitter/receiver circuit like the one shown below does not suffer from the first two issues.

-{{< figure src="/images/2013/12/ultrasonic-proximity-detector-circuit-with-seperate-transmitter-and-receiver.png" width="988px" caption="A ultrasonic proximity detector circuit with separate transmitter and receiver.
+{{< img src="ultrasonic-proximity-detector-circuit-with-seperate-transmitter-and-receiver.png" width="988px" caption="A ultrasonic proximity detector circuit with separate transmitter and receiver.
 Image from http://www.datasheetarchive.com/dl/Scans-004/Scans-0082375.pdf."  >}}

 ## Maximum Range